gabortill/angularjs-style-guide/README.md

 ## Module
-1. Use lowerCamel for naming.
+1. Use lowerCamelCase pattern for naming.
 1. Use the getter syntax instead of stored in a variable.

 **why?**